ceticamarco/zephyrus/README.md

   "anomaly": null
 }
 ```
-After enough data has been collected, the service will also be able to detect
-anomalies in the temperature data using a built-in statistical model.
+The service is also able to detect anomalies in the temperature data using a built-in statistical model.
 For instance, two temperature spikes, such as `+34°C` and `-15°C`, with a mean of `25°C` and a standard deviation of `0.2°C`,
 will be flagged as outliers by the model and will be reported as such: